 4. Select the files you wish to delete and once you are satisfied, click on the Clean Now button.

 To see how well this tool performs, you will need to download, install, and run the tool.

-In addition to this, you can use each module separately to clean all junk files, caches, logs other and redundant data stored on your Mac.
-Not only this, under the Protection module, you also get the option to identify privacy and identity exposing traces & click them in a click.
-Plus, you can utilize the Uninstall Apps module to remove unwanted apps in bulk along with all their corresponding files.
+In addition to this, you can take advantage of multiple modules provided by this Best Mac Cleaning Software, to separately clean all the junk files, caches, logs, trash items, mail attachments, old document versions, broken system files, and more stored on your Mac.
+Not only this, under the Protectors module, you get the options to identify privacy and identity exposing traces & eliminate them in a click.
+Plus, you can utilize the Uninstall Manager module to remove unwanted apps in bulk alongside all their corresponding files.
 What’s more?
-Cleanup My System also helps in managing startup items to improve the boot time.
+Cleanup My System also helps in managing startup items to improve overall boot time.

 Now that we have an optimized Mac machine, it’s time to get a virtual machine on your Mac.

 How to run Internet Explorer when using Virtual Machine on Mac